 Within one week after conclusion of missives/exchange of contracts, you will be invited to come and make your Customer Choices and “Options”.

-As the build programme of your plot progresses there will be less opportunity to choose your “Options” extras, this is why we ask that you consider these at the earliest stages of purchase and why we give you a cut-off date by which to complete these.
-A full list of the “Options” available is included at the rear of this pack.
+As the build programme of your plot progresses there will be less opportunity to choose your “Options” extras; this is why we ask that you consider these at the earliest stages of purchase and why we give you a cut-off date by which to complete these.
+A full list of the “Options” available will be provided by your Sales Consultant.
 We regret that we are unable to offer items not included on the Options List.

 If you choose to have “Options” fitted then your Sales Consultant will complete the necessary paperwork and ask you to sign and date it.
 You will also be asked to pay for your “Options” when you request them.
 No “Options” will be ordered or fitted until payment has been made.